Ruth Morris: Academic and work background

-From 1995-2001 she held the position of Educational Director for Rittenhouse.
-At the same time, she was, from 1990-2000, Coordinator of the Black Creek Anti-Drug Focus Community Coalition (now PEACH) in the Jane-Finch neighbourhood of North York, Ontario.
-She was Executive Director of the John Howard Society of Metro Toronto from 1987-1990, Programme Director of St. Stephen's Community House in Toronto from 1984-1987, Director of the Toronto-York Bail Programme from 1979-1983 and Coordinator of the Canadian Friends Service Committee from 1975-1978.
+From 1995 to 2001 she held the position of educational director for Rittenhouse.
+At the same time, she was, from 1990-2000, coordinator of the Black Creek Anti-Drug Focus Community Coalition (now PEACH) in the Jane-Finch neighbourhood of North York, Ontario.
+She was executive director of the John Howard Society of Metro Toronto from 1987 to 1990, programme director of St. Stephen's Community House in Toronto from 1984-1987, director of the Toronto-York Bail Programme from 1979 to 1983 and coordinator of the Canadian Friends Service Committee from 1975 to 1978.